THEMaxNorman/Ididntseeshit/README.md

 ### Requirements
 - A Mac or a device capable of running xcode
 - [Xcode](https://developer.apple.com/xcode/) Download
--An iOS device, Sorry android users
+- An iOS device, Sorry android users
 ### First Download and set up xcode